enthought/edge-examples/Externally-Hosted/README.md

 Edge provides two important mechanisms for integrating with externally-hosted apps.
 First, you can register such an app on the Workbench, so that users can go straight to it after logging in.
-Second, you can configure the externally-hosted app to use Edge as an _authentication provider_, using the industry-standard OAuth2 protocol.
+Second, you can set up the externally-hosted app's login flow to use Edge as a source of information on the user, via the industry-standard OAuth2 protocol.

 ## Overview